Yacoby/cw-ppls/1/ppls1.md

     * load distribution, deals better with nodes stopping
     * node not tied to a processor

 It would also be possible to implement this use the bag of tasks pattern.
-This isn't quite as elegant and it would be slightly shoehorned in however it does allow have several distinct advantages, most notably the ability lack of a processor being tied to a set of nodes (which is possible due to shared memory between processors) and the ability to load balance between processor to minimize the waiting time if one processor differs in speed or is preforming other tasks.
+This isn't quite as elegant and it would be slightly shoehorned in however it does allow have several distinct advantages, most notably the ability lack of a processor being tied to a set of nodes (which is possible due to shared memory between processors) and the ability to load balance nodes between processors to minimize the waiting time if a processor is idle (due to all its nodes having been assigned a colour).

-% This would mean that there would be task sfor e

-Notes:
+Care would have to be taken to ensure that the task queue is ordered so that the tasks are processed in the correct order.
+Care would have to be taken to ensure that the tasks don't overrun and taks for a futher iteration started before all the tasks for the current iteration have finished.

+To enforce syncronisation either tasks that simply wait for all processors to enter a barrier would ensure TODO

+Using this menthod does mean that having multiple nodes per processor is trivial as the pattern doesn't make any assumption of which node belongs to which processor and so to support more nodes than processors is simply a matter of creating more tasks.

+ * In this case, neither the other two patterns metnioned in lectures makes any sense
  * Not the best of ideas, maybe use a better algo?
 Look into this